zertyz/reactive-mutiny/PLANNING.md

     r2.3) Revisit the unit tests, making sure all use cases of the messaging model are covered r2.4) Write benchmarks and tune it to perfection (using the appropriate Channels and internal structures) n9) Include benchmarks for tokio::sync::broadcast -- a Multi channel.
 If they have good performance, include this channel in our Multi.
-They also have a "watch" in addition to "broadcast", but it is unknown if watch attends to our requisites f10) Unis must be able to process all the combinations of fallible/non-fallible & futures/non-futures The same for Multi
+They also have a "watch" in addition to "broadcast", but it is unknown if watch attends to our requisites

 # Backlog